Last updated: 4 July 2026.

 We use your personal information to:

-• deliver, manage and improve our cleaning and staffing services;
+- deliver, manage and improve our cleaning services;

-• communicate with you about your enquiry, application, assignment or our services;
+- communicate with you about your enquiry, assignment or our services;

 We do not make decisions about you based solely on automated processing.